euro1061/euro1061/README.md

 ![Banner](https://res.cloudinary.com/dkknun8xu/image/upload/v1677669771/GITHUB/Screenshot_2023-03-01_182119_h1j6lm.png)

-สวัสดีครับผมชื่อนาย สหัสวรรษ บุญชิต ชื่อเล่น ยูโร จบการศึกษาจากมหาวิทยาลัยเทคโนโลยีราชมงคลพระนคร สนใจงานด่าน Developer Front-End, Back-End มีประสบการณ์ฝึกงาน 6 เดือน โดยได้รับมอบหมายให้ทำในตำแหน่ง Front-End Developer พัฒนาระบบ HIS (Hospital Information Systems) ระบบสารสนเทศโรงพยาบาล ปัจจุบันกำลังศึกษาเพิ่มเติมในส่วนของการพัฒนาระบบแบบ Microservice
+Hello, my name is Sahatsawat Boonchit, but you can call me Euro.
+I graduated from Rajamangala University of Technology Phra Nakhon.
+I am interested in working as a Front-End or Back-End Developer.
+I have 6 months of internship experience working as a Front-End Developer.
+I was assigned to develop the HIS (Hospital Information Systems) for a hospital.
+Currently I am studying to enhance my skills in developing Microservice systems.

 ### [https://euro1061.github.io/euro1061/